Do decodable books need to be boring and silly?

 So, how do you create a decodable book with such a limited word bank to engage, entertain and make sense?
 The trick is to get the illustrations to work with the text and deliver an experience that goes beyond the literal meaning of the words in the text.

-Take a look at our book at a page from the Dandelion Launchers series – ‘Pip and the Bat’.
+Take a look at a page from Pip and the Bat from the Dandelion Launchers series.

 Dandelion Launchers 1-3 Inner Page

-So, to conclude – decodable books don’t need to be repetitive and they must make sense, but sometimes it is fun when they are a bit silly!
+So, to conclude: decodable books don’t need to be repetitive and they must make sense, but sometimes it is fun when they are a bit silly!

 Dandelion Launchers, Units 1-3 ‘Sam, Tam & Tim’